Connects: Alaska Highway, YT, to Alaska Highway, AK

 - J 423.2 South Fork River Wayside; picnicking, outhouses.

-- J 391.5 Mosquito Fork Dredge Hiking Trailhead to east, parking to west.
-It is a 20- to 4-minute walk downhill to overlook.
+- J 430.3 Mosquito Fork Dredge Hiking Trailhead to east, parking to west.
+It is a 20- to 40-minute walk to overlook.

 - J 431.5 Town of Chicken; cafe, gas, diesel, camping, cabins, gift shop.

 - J 432 CHICKEN (pop.
 23).
-Access via Airport Road to The Original Downtown Chicken includes Chicken Creek Café, Saloon and Mercantile, gas/diesel, liquor store, free overnight camping.
+Access via Airport Road to The Original Downtown Chicken includes Chicken Creek Café, Saloon and Mercantile, gas/diesel, liquor store, free overnight camping, gold panning.
 Across the street is Chicken Gold Camp & Outpost, site of Pedro Dredge, with cafe, gift shop, camping and recreational gold panning and mining.